Luis Trenker: World War I

 At the start of World War I, Trenker fought as a cadet in an Austro-Hungarian heavy artillery unit on the Eastern Front in Galicia and Russisch-Polen.
-From 1915 to 1918, he fought in the mountain war against Italy in the border fortress of Nauders.
-Later he fought in Trento.
-From 1916 he served as a mountain guide in the Dolomites.
+From 1915 to 1918, he fought in the mountain war against Italy, from 1916 in one of the Mountain Guide Companies (k.k.
+Bergführerkompanien) in the Dolomites.
 At the end of the war he had achieved the rank of Lieutenant.
 He would write 23 books based on his war experiences, the most important of which were Fort Rocca Alta and Berge in Flammen, the latter of which was made into the 1931 film Mountains on Fire.

 At the end of the war, Trenker made several unsuccessful attempts to start an architecture business in Bolzano.
 In 1924 he graduated from the Technical University of Graz, and then worked as an architect in Bolzano, forming a business partnership with the Austrian architect Clemens Holzmeister.
 In 1924, Trenker participated in the Winter Olympic Games in Chamonix as a member of the Italian five-man bobsled team.
 Under the leadership of Pilot Lodovico Obexer, they ended up in sixth place.